DocBrown85/DocBrown85.github.io/_posts/2018-16-01-a-simple-todo-application-with-angularjs.md

 title: A Simple TODO Application with AngularJS
 ---

+**Foreword**

+This is a long ongoing description not yet completed.
+For the complete code of the TODO Application refer to the **The Code** section below.

 **Introduction**

 AngularJS is a JavaScript Web Application framework developed at Google.
 It extends standard HTML with **directives** which add